 RewriteRule ^ https://%{SERVER_NAME}%{REQUEST_URI} [END,QSA,R=permanent]

-The final step is to add the domain name to NextClouds trusted domain list, else you will get a message stating access from an untrusted domain is denied.
+The final step is to add the domain name to NextClouds trusted domain list, or you will get a message stating that access from an untrusted domain is denied.

 sudo pico /var/www/html/nextcloud/config/config.php